North Country Sleep Center

 - Waking up gasping for breath

 - Frequent leg movements or kicks

-- Unpleasant restless feelings in the legs causing the urge to move and usually developing in the evening or at night
+- Unpleasant restless feelings in the legs cause the urge to move and usually develop in the evening or at night

 - Frequent need to urinate during the night